Parrottrek Journal 2007

 and electric, but you can't beat the rates or the views.
 Since our little home on

-wheels can hold it's own for almost 3 weeks in regards to water and electric we
+wheels can hold it's own for about 3 weeks in regards to water and electric we are

-are set.
-We have seen dolphins play every morning in the surf, and again in the
+set.
+We have seen dolphins play every morning in the surf and again in the early

-early evenings when we would sit outside on the logs and listen to Frank play the
+evenings when we all sit outside on the logs and listen to Frank play the guitar.
+I

-guitar.
-I tried to have breakfast out here a few mornings with Cody and Frank, but
+tried to have breakfast out here a few mornings with Cody and Frank, but Cody

-Cody would eat my breakfast faster than I could get to it, so it turned out to just
+would eat my breakfast faster than I could get to it, so it turned out to just be

-be coffee for me in the mornings and toast for Cody.
-There are seals all around
+coffee for me in the mornings and toast for Cody.
+There are seals all around us

-us as well.
-Our good friend Todd celebrated his 40th Birthday Saturday night,
+as well.
+Our good friend Todd celebrated his 40th Birthday Saturday night, and

-and the guys bar-b-qued the best carne asada tacos you have ever had.
+the guys bar-b-qued the best carne asada tacos you have ever had.
+Everyone

-Everyone brought truckloads of wood so the bonfires have been great each
+brought truckloads of wood so the bonfires have been great each night.
+One day

-do flatten coins.
-We loaded up about 14 coins all along the track and waited for
+coins.
+We loaded up about 14 coins all along the track and waited for the next

-the next train to come by.
-As soon as it hit the coins they made a loud CLANG as
+train to come by.
+As soon as it hit the coins they made a loud CLANG CLANG

-we watched the coins go flying.
-After the train was safely passed, we all raced up
+CLANG as the coins went flying.
+After the train had safely passed, we all raced

-the hill to see what we could find and found out that yes indeed, the weight of a
+up the hill to see what we could find and found out that yes indeed, the weight of

-passenger train really does flatten out coins.
-The dimes were of course the
+a passenger train does flatten out coins.
+The dimes were of course the thinnest

-thinnest as the nickels were the best survivors.
-The one warm day of the
+and the nickels were the best survivors.
+The one warm day of the weekend we hit

-weekend we hit the sand for some Boccie Ball and catch with Malibu the ever
+the sand for some Boccie Ball and catch with Malibu, the ever faithful Chocolate

-faithful Chocolate Lab that has camped with us and his parents his entire 9 years
+Lab who along with his parents have camped with us his entire 9 years of life.

 November 17th - Madison's 2nd Birthday at The Santa Barbara Zoo -